Leased Car Accident Lawyer in Queens, NY

 Insurance Requirements for a Leased Car in New York

 Because New York is a no-fault insurance state, each car owner is required to carry personal injury protection coverage (PIP) of at least $50,000.
-Coverage extends to all members of the car owner’s household and any passengers if they are not covered under other auto insurance in New York.
+Coverage extends to all members of the car owner’s household and any passengers if they are not covered under other auto insurance.

 Anyone injured in a car accident files a claim with their own PIP policy to recover the costs of their initial medical bills and lost income.
 Your PIP insurance should pay for your initial losses up to coverage limits, regardless of fault for the accident.